ChrisBrooksbank/Tutorials.CSharp/CovarianceandContravariance.md

 Then type X is said to have a contravariant type parameter If X<B> is implicitly convertable to X<A>

-=>
+#Creating CoVariant and ContraVariant Generic Types
 So our ShapeStack has neither a Contravariant or a Covariant type parameter.
 As you saw with the compiler errors above.

 Why is this , and how would we fix this if we wanted to ?

-The problem is that only types which are passed as parameters ( and never returned can be covariant) And only types which are returned ( and never passed in ) can be contravariant.

-A method accepting a Shape, you also want to accept a Square. ( Covariance ) But its impossible for a method accepting a Square to accept a Shape, that makes no sense.

-Similary its OK to return a Square into a Shape ( Contravarince ) But you could never return a Shape into a Square, that makes no sense.
+Only "Input only" types result in Covariant generic types Only "Output only" types result in Contravariant generic types

+Confused ?
+Think about this in terms of shapes.
+In only : void Push(Shape shape) can accept a Square ( or Circle, or Triangle or Shape) Out only : Square Pop() can return into a Shape ( or Square )

+We need to give the compiler a "in only" type and a "out only" type.

-So you need to Split your generic ShapeStack class between two interfaces.
+So we need to Split the generic ShapeStack class between two interfaces, and mark as implementing both.
 One interface only takes in T, never returns it.
 And the other only returns T, never accepts it.
 Tell the compiler which is which.